mccharliesins/Force-Links-Same-Tab/README.md

 ### Quick Start
 1. Click the extension icon in your Chrome toolbar
-2. Choose your preferred mode (Redirect or Block)
-3. Optionally add sites to Always ON or Always OFF lists
+2. Optionally add sites to Always ON or Always OFF lists
-4. The extension works automatically on all other sites
+3. The extension works automatically on all other sites

 ### Settings Interface
 - **Master Toggle**: Enable/disable the entire extension
-- **Mode Selection**:
-  - **Redirect Mode**: Opens blocked links in the same tab (default)
-  - **Block Mode**: Completely prevents new tabs from opening
 - **Site Management**:
   - **Always ON**: Extension will always work on these sites
   - **Always OFF**: Extension will never work on these sites